 Chances are you found this website because you’re looking for some answers.
-Let’s begin by reviewing the major differences between high school and college.

 If your student is still in high school, become involved by asking questions of the teachers and counselors and learn what the academic expectations and requirements are for college and university.

 Acquiring essential skills in Reading, English, and Mathematics is critical to everyone’s success whether it be for the career technical field, the workplace, college or university.
 Students who continue to sharpen these essential skills during high school transition more easily to college, university, and the work force.

 If your student is...

 ...still in middle school or high school, print out the College Preparation Checklist and place it where your student can see.
 Next, study the parent information website to discover more ways to guide your student towards higher education.

 ...currently a senior in the Sweetwater Union High School District, he or she may participate in EAP (Early Admissions Program) at Southwestern College.
 EAP offers early assessment, orientation and registration to students long before the fall semester begins, and before continuing Southwestern College students register for their classes.

 Speak to your high school counselor for exact dates and times or contact the Southwestern College Outreach Office at (619) 482-6518 or email firstname.lastname@example.org.